isomerpages/nlb-biblioasia/_holding-area/Repairing and Restoring Singapore’s Reel Heritage.md

 The eventual digitisation of the last eight minutes, despite the hissing and shaking staticky images, provide a glimpse of how this beloved film could have looked and sounded on the big screen.
 The loss of this gem highlights the urgency of preserving what we can of our cinematic heritage while it is still possible.

+<div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">To learn more about the film restoration process, visit xx.
+For more on the Asian Film Archive, go to www.asianfilmarchive.org.</div>

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%204/Authors/Chew_Tee_Pao.png" style="width: 100px; height: 100px;"/>
 	<b>Chew Tee Pao</b> has been with the Asian Film Archive (AFA) since 2009.
 As an archivist since 2014, he has overseen the restoration of over 30 films from the AFA collection.</div>

-To learn more about the film restoration process, visit xx or scan the QR code.
-For more on the Asian Film Archive, go to www.asianfilmarchive.org.

 #### **NOTES**